Themed collection Luminescent silicon nanostructures

 Biocompatible ultrasmall silicon nanoparticles (2.4 ± 0.5 nm) equipped with both a near-infrared dye and a radiolabel provide reliable information about biodistribution and pharmacokinetic properties.

 Synthesis and functionalisation of silicon nanostructures: general discussion

 Silicon nanostructures for sensing and bioimaging: general discussion

 Silicon nanostructures for energy conversion and devices: general discussion

 Optical and electronic properties: from theory to experiments: general discussion

 We are delighted to share with you a selection of the papers associated with a Faraday Discussion on Luminescent silicon nanostructures.

 Silicon is the most important semiconducting material of the microelectronic industry.
 Bulk silicon does not exhibit good optical properties, however in the late 1980s good emission was observed and studied in a silicon-based material, porous silicon.
 Since then, a variety of luminescent silicon nanostructures have been investigated, but different results and interpretations have been reported in the literature regarding the origin of the luminescence of these structures.

-This Faraday Discussion will explore new methodologies to synthesize and characterise luminescent silicon nanostructures, from porous silicon to nanocrystals and nanorods.
-Attention will be devoted to the most promising applications of these systems in the fields of bioimaging, sensing and energy conversion (e.g., OLED and luminescent solar concentrators).
-Wet, dry, chemical, physical, thermal, out-of-equilibrium formation paths will be related to the physics of the produced nanostructures and to the role of the matrix (interface) in which they are embedded.
+This Faraday Discussion covers new methodologies to synthesize and characterise luminescent silicon nanostructures, from porous silicon to nanocrystals and nanorods.
+Attention is devoted to the most promising applications of these systems in the fields of bioimaging, sensing and energy conversion (e.g., OLED and luminescent solar concentrators).
+Wet, dry, chemical, physical, thermal and out-of-equilibrium formation paths will be related to the physics of the produced nanostructures and to the role of the matrix (interface) in which they are embedded.